josmar-crwdstffng/angular/aio/tools/stackblitz-builder/README.md

 ## Customizing the generation per example basis

 How does this tool know what is an example and what is not?
-It will look for all folders containing a `stackblitz.json` file.
+It will look for all directories containing a `stackblitz.json` file.
-If found, all files within the folder and subfolders will be used in the stackblitz, with a few generic exceptions that you can find at `builder.mjs`.
+If found, all files within the directory and sub-directories will be used in the stackblitz, with a few generic exceptions that you can find at `builder.mjs`.

 You can use the `stackblitz.json` to customize the stackblitz generation.
 For example: